Quick & Easy Vegan Ramen

 - Dried Shitake mushrooms

 - Ramen noodles

 Ok.
 So broth, broth, broth.
 The broth is essential for making a full-bodied ramen soup.
 And since this is a vegan broth, we need to get that rich flavour elsewhere than in a typical ramen soup.
 So we’re adding in some dried shiitake mushrooms and some miso paste for that savoury flavour. (not to mention miso is super good for you too!)These are so important to give this soup that “OUMF!” that you want in a ramen broth.

-This ramen soup is perfect for a cozy night in and comes together in less than 30 minutes!
+This Quick And Easy Vegan Ramen soup is perfect for a cozy night in and comes together in less than 30 minutes!

 - 2 tbsp avocado oil (or vegetable oil)